 Landscape of the Year 2018 was awarded to Batlle i Roig Arquitectura for their Pedestrian Path along the Gypsum Mines project in Barcelona, Spain.
 The project aims at creating a set of pedestrian and bicycle itineraries in the form of a green belt on the perimeter of the city, and impressed the judges with a “poetic response using minimal means”, engendering a “process of observation, translation and transformation”.
 The jury also commended it for its innovative use of materials.

 The Small Project of the Year 2018 was awarded to Camilo Moraes for Piedras Bayas Beachcamp in the Atacama Desert, Chile.
 The sustainable and itinerant tourism station is located in the untouched landscape of the coastal area of in northern Chile.

 The Use of Colour Prize, went to dePaor for their Palais Cinema project in Galway Ireland.
 The cinema’s interior is illuminated during the day by elegant painted glass windows, and at night these artworks bring lamination and colour to the street outside.
-Judges lauded the project as a “beautiful building [which] reveals itself like a magic lantern”, adding that “colour is completely integrated and critical to the conceptual design and experience of the building.”
+Judges lauded the project as a “beautiful building

 The Best Use of Certified Timber Prize, supported by PEFC, was awarded to Tzannes for their International House Sydney project in Australia.
 The category had an exceptional range of high-quality entries which made judging challenging.
 The winner’s innovative development of certified timber as a durable, sustainable and commercially viable material was deemed by the festival’s judges as “exemplary”.
 The judges also felt that “the architects have set new standards for future architectural solutions and workplace environments.”